jirotubuyaki/Jdmbs/README.md

 Black-Scholes model is important to calculate option premiums in the stock market.
 Then, variety of jump diffusion models as the time-series of stock prices are studied.
 In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option prices in the stock market.
 This model denotes correlations of companies as a directed graph structure which has the weights of correlation coefficient among companies and it calculates option premiums together.
 Then, we exhibit the monte-carlo algorithms of a proposed model.
 Finally, we simulate a new model which is implemented in this package.

 ## Introduction
 In the early 1970's, Black-Scholes (BS) model [@Black1973] was proposed.
 This model can calculate an option price as market transactions of derivatives.
-BS model denotes time-series of a stock price as Geometric brown motion in Stochastic differential equation.
-Option premiums are calculated from Geometric brown motion under a risk-neutral probability.
+BS model denotes time-series of a stock price as geometric Brownian motion in Stochastic differential equation.
+Option premiums are calculated from geometric Brownian motion under a risk-neutral probability.
 The appearance of BS model expanded and grew option markets at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.
 However BS model does not represent all aspects of characteristics of the real market.
 Therefore the expansions of BS models are studied and proposed.
 Especially the time-series of a stock price exhibits phenomenons like price jumps.
-In response to it, Jump diffusion model [@Clift2007] [@Shreve2004] using Poison Process to represent jump phenomenons is proposed.
-In this paper, We propose Correlational jumps model which models the correlations of companies in stock prices.
+In response to it, Jump diffusion model [@Clift2007] [@Shreve2004] using Poison process to represent jump phenomenons is researched.
+In this paper, we propose Correlational jumps model which models the correlations of companies in stock prices.
 A jump phenomenon of one company affects the jumps of other correlational companies as obeying correlation coefficient and it can calculate the premiums of companies together.
-In this package, the proposed model and a directed graph of correlational companies algorithm are implemented.
+In this package, the new model and a directed graph of correlational companies algorithm are implemented.
 Finally, we explain how to use it and simulate it.

 ## Background
 ### Black Scholes model